Know Your Medicare Rights

-As a person with Medicare, you have certain rights and protections.
-And it's worth knowing what they are.
+As a person with Medicare, do you have any rights and protections?
+You certainly do!

-You have rights whether you're enrolled in original Medicare — in which you can choose any doctor or hospital that accepts Medicare — or Medicare Advantage, in which you get care within a network of health-care providers.
-Such networks are run by private companies approved by Medicare.
+You have rights whether you’re enrolled in Original Medicare — in which you can choose any doctor or hospital that accepts Medicare — or Medicare Advantage, in which you get care within a network of health care providers.

 You also have the right to get information in a way you understand from Medicare, your health care providers, and, under certain circumstances, Medicare contractors.
 This includes information about what Medicare covers, what it pays, how much you have to pay, and how to file a complaint or appeal.
 Moreover, you’re entitled to learn about your treatment choices in clear language that you can understand, and to participate in treatment decisions.